UNStats/website/src/pages/writing.md

 - _Statistics Division_, or
 - _UNSD_.

-### Captialization
+### Special terms

-In headings, capitalize the first word only.
-The only exception to this rule are terms that should always be capitalized, such as _Sustainable Development Goals_.

-Any other capitalizations should be used sparingly.
-Certain terms are capitalized when used in a specialized or restricted sense, the purpose of the capital being to point to the specialized or restricted sense.

-Here are some examples of capitalization or non-captalization

-- _Sustainable Development Goals_, _Sustainable Development Goal 13_ (or _Goal 13_) are always capitalized.
-- _2030 Agenda for Sustainable Development_ (on first occurrence) and _2030 Agenda_ on subsequent occurrences.
+- Write _2030 Agenda for Sustainable Development_ on first occurrence and _2030 Agenda_ subsequently.
 Never _Agenda 2030_.
-- - _National Statistical Offices_, but _national statistical systems_ and _official statistics_.
-- Examples of terms that are never capitalized: _geographic information systems_, _voluntary national reviews_, and _development agenda_.
-- Examples of terms that are always capitalized: _Cape Town Action Plan_, _Inclusive Data Charter_.

-You can find more examples [here](http://www.dgacm.org/editorialmanual/ed-guidelines/style/capitalization.htm).
+- Write _Cape Town Global Action Plan for Sustainable Development Data_ on first occurrence and _Cape Town Global Action Plan_ subsequently.
+- The correct way of referring to "United Nations specialized agencies" is _specialized agencies of the United Nations system_ or short _specialized agencies_.